MikeWebPrint/weather-app/README.md

 ## Features

-This project is built in HTML, CSS, JS, and Photoshop (favicon), and uses Bootstrap, Openweatermap APIs,
+This project is built in HTML, CSS, JS, and Photoshop (favicon), and uses Bootstrap, Openweathermap APIs,